 • Morphine (Kadian, Avinza)

-Does Buprenorphine show up in a drug test?
+Will Buprenorphine Show up in a Drug Test?

-Buprenorphine is classified as a Schedule III narcotic under the Controlled Substances Act and should only be used as instructed by a qualified medical professional.
-And a drug test can determine if an individual is misusing or abusing this drug and potentially even open the door to recovery for someone who may be at risk for addiction.
+Buprenorphine is classified as a schedule III narcotic drug under the Controlled Substances Act and should only be used as instructed by a qualified medical professional.
+Testing is available to determine if an individual is misusing or abusing this drug and if it could potentially lead to a substitute addiction.

-As previously said, Buprenorphine must be precisely tested to show up on a drug test, which is still not commonly included on standard drug screen panels.
+Buprenorphine must be precisely tested to show up on a drug test, which is still not commonly included on standard drug screen panels.
 Buprenorphine will not cause a progressive result on tests for other opiates.
 Most drug screens look for opiates with high rates of abuse, which are commonly semisynthetic.
-They detect drugs by the metabolites they produce, the substances created when the drug interacts with the body.
-As Buprenorphine is a synthetic opioid, its metabolites are relatively different from commonly abused drugs and will not be false positives for said opiates.
+They detect drugs by the metabolites they produce, the substances created when the drug interacts with the body, however, because Buprenorphine is a synthetic opioid, its metabolites are relatively different from commonly abused drugs and should not be falsely mistake for opiates.

-When you take an adequate dose of Buprenorphine, this drug will stay in your system for 24 to 60 hours.
-However, Buprenorphine can be detected with drug tests for 7-10 days at distinctive doses.
-This time might vary significantly with much higher or much lower doses and the individual's metabolism rate.
+When you take an adequate dose of Buprenorphine, this drug will stay in your system for up to 24 to 60 hours (about 2 and a half days).
+However, if Buprenorphine is taken it can be detected with a reliable drug test for 7-10 days.
+This, however, is determined by the doses and the individual's metabolism rate.

-To know if Buprenorphine will be detected, you can purchase your test kit ahead of time, like Halux Diagnostic's 12-panel drug test cup for Buprenorphine, and monitor the detectable levels of Buprenorphine to aid in scheduling the employer's drug test.
+To know if Buprenorphine will be detected in a drug test, you can purchase your test kit ahead of time, like Halux Diagnostic's 12-panel drug test cup for Buprenorphine, which will monitor the detectability levels of Buprenorphine to aid.

-Our 12-panel drug test cup w/6AD is a self-contained and fully integrated testing device that detects both drug metabolites in urine and adulterants to ensure that the sample hasn't been tampered with.
+Halux Diagnostic's 12-panel drug test cup w/6AD is a self-contained and fully integrated testing device that detects both drug metabolites in urine and adulterants to ensure that the sample hasn't been tampered with.
 The 6 adulterants tested are oxidants, specific gravity, pH, nitrite, glutaraldehyde, and creatinine.
-All our drug testing cups are both FDA-510k approved and CLIA-waived.
-You will see results in 5 minutes or even less, saving you time by not having to wait for the typical 24-48 hour waiting period of a laboratory.
+All drug testing cups are both FDA-510k approved and CLIA-waived to ensure accuracy and efficiency.
+You will see results in 5 minutes or even less, compared to a typical 24-48 hours waiting period for a laboratory test.

 • 6 Adulterant tests